 In this post

 Under the NIS2 Directive, Article 21 is where “we take security seriously” becomes “prove it.”
-Article 21 sets the minimum cybersecurity risk-management measures that in-scope organisations must implement and be able to evidence in practice.
+Article 21 requirements set the minimum cybersecurity risk-management measures that in-scope organisations must implement and can evidence in practice.

 This guide translates Article 21 into practical actions, evidence examples, and a Minimum Viable Evidence Pack that SMEs can build without over-engineering.